merlante/quarkus-kafka-inventory-demo/README.md

 ## Running the demo as a long running app

-For the long running app guide, see [here](https://github.com/merlante/quarkus-kafka-inventory-demo/blob/master/guides/long-running-app-guide.md).
+For the long running app guide, see [Inventory demo as a long running observable app](https://github.com/merlante/quarkus-kafka-inventory-demo/blob/master/guides/long-running-app-guide.md).

 ## The Inventory Management "problem"